Ice hockey at the 1928 Winter Olympics

 The men's ice hockey tournament at the 1928 Winter Olympics in St. Moritz, Switzerland, was the third Olympic Championship, also serving as the third World Championships and the 13th European Championships.
 Canada, represented by the University of Toronto Graduates, won its third consecutive gold medal.
 Highest finishing European team Sweden won the silver medal and its third European Championship.

 Conn Smythe coached the Graduates to the 1927 Allan Cup championship during the Ontario Hockey Association season, but refused to go to the Olympics due to disagreements on which players were added to the team by the Canadian Olympic Committee.
 The Graduates went without Smythe, led by team captain Red Porter.
 Canadian Olympic Committee member W. A. Hewitt was opposed to the format of the hockey tournament, which saw the Canadian team receive a bye into the second round.
 He wanted the team to have more games, rather than be idle for a week.
 Despite the wait to play, the Graduates won all three games by scoring 38 goals and conceding none, to win the gold medal.

 Medalists

 Participating nations

 A total of 128(*) ice hockey players from eleven nations competed at the St. Moritz Games:

 (*) NOTE: Only counts players who participated in at least one game.
 Not all reserve players are known.

-Final tournament

 Defending champion Canada, which outscored its opponents 132–3 in the previous competition, was granted a bye to the medal round, after officials realised how superior they were to all of the other teams.
 The other 10 teams were placed in three groups for the first round.